CallMiner's 2024 CX Landscape Report is here! |Download today

 Experience concept with interface and world map on blue background

-A customer experience map is made up of all of the customer journey touchpoints a customer could or does have with your organization as well as the interactions that take place at each touchpoint.
+A customer experience map is made up of all of the customer journey touchpoints a customer could or does have with your organization as well as the interactions that take place at each touchpoint which contribute to their CSAT.
 Similar to customer journey maps, customer experience maps go one beyond simply mapping the touchpoints, also analyzing customer behavior and customer-brand interactions across all touchpoints and channels.
 Customer experience maps are usually laid out in a visual form and typically include the marketing, branding and sales processes of a given company.
 Customer experience maps include many benefits for the overall health of a business.

 • Where do buttons on your top web pages go?